gvwilson/change/02_gst/index.md

 ### Exercise

-1. Which of these options are you most comfortable with?
 1. How can you translate the tactics described for that option from teaching to your problem domain?
+1. Which of these options do you think will work best in your environment?
+    Which are you most comfortable with?

 </section>